eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 Imbalance is detected in Week19 to Week21: Demand exceeds Maximum Capacity.
 Supplier and Customer collaborate and validate an action plan, e.g. consisting in increasing production capacity from Week19 to Week21
-If so, Actual and Maximum Capacity measures must be updated to reflect the result of the collaboration.
+If so, Actual and Maximum Capacity must be updated to reflect the result of the collaboration.
 As a result, the bottleneck disappears, as exemplified in graph 4b below.

 <!--